Be Prepared: 5 Steps to Build Your Emergency Savings Fund

 - Set up automatic transfers so you don't have to think about saving each month.

 Your car breaks down.
 It will cost thousands to get it working again.
 What do you do?
 If you don’t have an answer, it may be time to start building your emergency fund.
 Unfortunately, many of life’s interruptions can’t be predicted.
 Not having funds set aside for such an occasion can leave you racking up high credit card debt or putting yourself in other difficult financial straits.
 Follow these steps to get started toward this important savings goal:

 - Do the math; set a goal.

 If your first instinct is to save an enormous sum that will cover all expenses for many months, think again.
 While financial experts recommend having between 3 and 6 months of living expenses in an emergency fund, this number might not be realistic if you’re just beginning to save.
 It’s often a good idea to start with a smaller goal—$500 or $1,000.
-Then, as you get into the habit of saving, you can slowly start to raise your future goals until you reach the three-to six-month threshold.
+Then, as you get into the habit of saving, you can slowly start to raise your future goals until you reach the 3-to-6-month threshold.